Street corn taquitos have a creamy and spicy filling and then are fried so the outside is super crispy. They make a great appetizer or dinner!

-Tonight I am pairing this dish with one of my favorite types of beer, a blonde.
-This pairs perfectly with the crispy tortillas, the bursts of sweet corn in the filling and the creaminess of the mayo.
+Tonight, I am pairing this dish with this warm weather, wheat beer favorite.
+This pairs perfectly with the crispy tortillas, the bursts of sweet corn in the filling, and the creaminess of the mayo.

 What movie pairs well with street corn themed appetizers?

-To shred it I wanted to try something that I saw on Pinterest and guess what, it WORKED!
+To shred the chicken for this recipe, I wanted to try something that I saw on Pinterest.
+And guess what?
+It WORKED!
 Use a KitchenAid mixer to shred the chicken.
-I cut the chicken in half, put it into the mixing bowl and turned it on high.
-Less than 3 minutes later beautifully shredded chicken without the work.
+I cut the cooked breast in half, put it into the mixing bowl, and turned it on high.
+Less than 3 minutes later I had beautifully shredded chicken without the work.
 Genius!

 Once the oil is heated up place the tortilla in seam side down.
 Fry for 2 minutes, then flip.

 Fry for another 2 minutes then place on a plate lined with paper towels to drain.

 Work on 3 taquitos at a time, so this will take about 4 batches.